Landon Alumni Board

 For the past 25 years Steve has been a lobbyist in DC representing a wide variety of clients.
 In 2003 he started his own firm and since 2012 he has served as the Executive Director and General Counsel for his client the National Association of Security Companies (NASCO).
 He also has worked over the past decade as part of a team of lobbyists to enact legislation that has provided billions of dollars in compensation to victims of terrorism.
 Previously he worked in the U.S. Senate, and graduated with a B.A. from Columbia University and a J.D. from Georgetown University.

 David Chakola ’09 joined the board in 2014.
-After his time at Landon, he headed off to Hobart College in Geneva, NY.
-After graduating in 2013 with disciplines in Environmental Science and Economics and a 4 year letterman on the varsity lacrosse team, David settled back down in Maryland to join his family’s manufacturing business headquartered in Williamsport, Maryland.
-He is the Business Operations Manager across their manufacturing faculties portfolio.
-David and his wife, Ali, and their dog, Lola, live on a small sheep farm in Middletown, Md.
+After his time at Landon, he attended Hobart College in Geneva, NY.
+Upon graduating in 2013 with disciplines in environmental science and economics, and after playing as a four-year letterman on the varsity lacrosse team, David settled back in Maryland to join his father managing the family’s North American manufacturing business headquartered in Williamsport, Maryland.
+He is the vice president of Operations across their manufacturing portfolio.
+He is currently attending the 2-year Advanced Finance Program at The Wharton School, at the University of Pennsylvania.
+David, his wife, Ali, and their dogs, Lola and Woodstock, live on a small sheep farm in Middletown, Md.

 Cameron is a corporate communications executive with more than 15 years of experience counseling Fortune 500 and trade association clients on communications and public affairs issues.
 While at Landon, Cameron helped his fellow Bears win multiple IAC championships while on the Varsity Football and Varsity Tennis teams.
 Cameron lives in Chevy Chase, MD with his wife and son.